 183A has numerous detention and water quality ponds along the length of the facility.
 These ponds serve to provide water quality treatment of the runoff from the roadway and detain the storm water where necessary.
-The most common issues noted were minor erosion of some pond berms where water entered the pond, clogging of the outlet riser pipe holes, trash buildup, one outfall pipe not draining properly.
+The most common issues noted were minor to severe erosion of some pond berms where water entered the pond, vegetative growth in sand filtration basins, trash buildup, and one outfall pipe not draining properly.